Hydrogeologic analysis of shallow hole temperatures at Allen Springs and Lee Hot Springs, Churchill County, Nevada

 .Lyles, Bradley F. (University of Nevada, Reno, 1985)Infiltrating waters take -from 24 weeks to less than two weeks to reach the watertables of individual thermal systems, based on temporal variability of physical and chemical parameters.
 Steamboat and Walley’s hot springs ...

-.Hiner, John Edward (University of Nevada, Reno, 1979)Field mapping in the northern Hot Springs Mountains, Churchill County, Nevada, indicates that the intersection of Basin and Range faults with an earlier fault zone corresponds with the location of the Desert Peak Geothermal ...
+.Hiner, John E. (University of Nevada, Reno, 1979)Field mapping in the northern Hot Springs Mountains, Churchill County, Nevada, indicates that the intersection of Basin and Range faults with an earlier fault zone corresponds with the location of the Desert Peak Geothermal ...

 A Fail-safe, Bi-Linear Liquid Spring, Controllable Magnetorheological Fluid Damper for a Three-dimensional Earthquake Isolation System Cesmeci, Sevki (2017)Building codes governing building design and construction require that loss of human life is not anticipated during a large, infrequently occurring earthquake.
 However, earthquake-induced damage to the building load carrying ...